JoelS-1/HomebrewRPG/ReadMe.md

 ## Azure
 This site is deployed on azure as found here: https://homebrewrpg.azurewebsites.net/
+Currently logging in will not work on azure, spent a good chunk of time on this and will need to revisit this later.
+Possible connection string or database read issue.

 ## Down the road
 I plan to continue working on improvements for this application.
 Some major things that likely need implemented:

-* Partial views to create the character sheet for scalability
+* Partial views to create the character sheet for modular implementation
-* Edit partial views for more seamless in game changes
+* Edit partial views for more seamless in game changes to character sheet

 ### Nice to implement features I may look to move into:
 * Campaigns players can join
 * User roles (including a game master view)
 * An item shop
+* Auto character creater for GM

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.